 OPPORTUNITIES: My research is designed to incorporate students and to produce work with implications for conservation and learning.
 I encourage my students to approach their research in a way that provides practical, integrated outcomes.
 For students interested in mammalian ecology and evolution, opportunities in my lab include answering questions on the relationships between functional traits and environmental variables, morphology and evolutionary history of faunal taxa, and impacts of humans on mammalian communities.
 For students interested in science learning, opportunities in my lab include answering questions related to the offerings of informal learning institutions and other place-based learning environments as means for effectively increasing environmental stewardship.
 Students interested in joining my lab should email me a statement of their research interests and goals.

-Current Students
+Current People

 |